anusreemswork-a11y/-Hotel-Booking-Demand-Analysis/README.md

 ###  ML Problem Framing
 - **Type**: Classification
 - **Target Variable**: `is_canceled` (0 = not canceled, 1 = canceled)
+- **Justification**:

+1.The dataset includes a column named is_canceled, which indicates whether a booking was canceled (1) or not (0).

-- **Justification**: The goal is to predict whether a booking will be canceled — a binary outcome.
+2.Since the goal is to predict a categorical outcome (cancelled vs not cancelled), this is a binary classification problem.

+3.The model will learn patterns from features such as lead_time, hotel, arrival_date_month, country, customer_type, and deposit_type to classify future bookings into one of two categories.

 ---